-- To improve investigative, prosecutorial, and judicial practices so that they minimize traumatic stress for victims of child abuse and neglect.
-Such improvements might include allowing an advocate to accompany the child victim to court to provide emotional support; preparing child victims to participate in the judicial process by using developmentally appropriate language and resources; using technology and other alternatives to allow child victims to offer their testimony at trial outside the physical presence of the accused; and ensuring that child victims and their family members receive access to victim assistance, medical, mental health, and social services from the initial report through the judicial process and recovery.
-Please note: For purposes of the CJA program, "family members" refers to: (1) members of the abused or neglected child's family or individuals acting as the child's legal guardian or caregiver (2) who are providing care and support to the child.
-"Family members" for CJA purposes cannot be accused or convicted of the child abuse or neglect at issue. - Adopt a trauma-informed, multidisciplinary approach to the investigation, prosecution, and management of cases of child abuse and neglect by providing training to tribal, state, and federal professionals responsible for responding to and intervening in cases of child abuse and neglect in the applicant tribal community.
+- To improve investigative, prosecutorial, and judicial practices so that trauma is reduced for victims of child abuse and neglect.
+Such improvements might include allowing an advocate to accompany the child victim to court to provide emotional support; preparing child victims to participate in the judicial process by using developmentally appropriate language and resources; facilitating victim impact statements; using innovative legal practices to mitigate the trauma for child victims testifying in the physical presence of the accused; and ensuring that child victims and their family members receive access to victim assistance, medical, mental health, and social services from the initial report through the judicial process and recovery.
+Please note: For purposes of the CJA program, "family members" refers to (1) members of the abused or neglected child's family or individuals acting as the child's legal guardian or caregiver (2) who are providing care and support to the child. - Adopt a trauma-informed, multidisciplinary approach to the investigation, prosecution, and management of cases of child abuse and neglect by providing training to tribal, state, and federal professionals responsible for responding to and intervening in cases of child abuse and neglect in the applicant tribal community.
 Project activities should focus on improving coordination of efforts through information sharing and developing and implementing written response protocols for child abuse and neglect cases that are designed to minimize trauma for child victims and their family members. - Provide emergency services for children who are at imminent risk of harm and crisis intervention services to aid child victims and their family members in recovering from incidents of abuse and neglect. - Develop specialized services for victims of child abuse and neglect and their family members.
-Such services may include providing trauma-focused counseling for individuals, families, secondary victims (such as siblings or grandparents) and for groups of victims as appropriate; the development and operation of a child advocacy center to provide a neutral and child-friendly area for trained professionals to conduct forensic interviews; and providing victims of child sexual abuse with access to sexual assault forensic medical exams performed by medical professionals with specialized training in conducting pediatric exams.
+Such services may include providing trauma-focused counseling for child victims, families, secondary victims (such as siblings or grandparents) and for groups of victims as appropriate; the development and operation of a child advocacy center to provide a neutral and child-friendly area for trained professionals to conduct forensic interviews; and providing victims of child sexual abuse with access to sexual assault forensic medical exams performed by medical professionals with specialized training in conducting pediatric exams.
 Grant funds may be used to provide the necessary training to professionals so that they may provide the described specialized services to victims of child abuse and neglect and their family members.